-As they get older and begin a math book or any kind of other curriculum, expect them to read as much of the directions as they're able to.
+As they get older and begin a math book or any kind of other curriculum, expect them to read as much of the directions as they're able to (even if it's just the words "the" and "and").
 Have them help you read recipes or maps.

 Once they get some words down, try to trick them.
 If they've been reading "Max" and you see the word "mat" somewhere, ask them what it says.
 They'll likely say "Max" at first and you'll have to show them why it doesn't.
 Same with "Sam" and "sat," or "car" and "cart," or "pig" and "pigs."
-(As an aside, The Three Little Pigs is great because your child will have to navigate back and forth between "pig" and "pigs.")
+(As an aside, The Three Little Pigs is fantastic because your child will have to navigate back and forth between "pig" and "pigs.")
 Make a game out of the "tricking" and they'll think it's fun.
-Tell them that only M-A-X spells "Max."

 Show them how the words they already know (like "all" or "in") are in other words ("tall," "into," or "win").

 And, just as you expect them to read...

 Expect them to write: I've got another post about our makeshift handwriting curriculum...um, instruction...um, those words are too generous...handwriting doings around here, but in addition to that, if your child can write letters, have them do so in real situations.
 If you're wrapping a gift for a birthday party, have your child write the card to their friend: "To Isaac.
 From Michael, Jake, and Olivia."